cindistar/contacts-list-api-app/README.md

   # Note

-  This application uses setState method for state management which is built-in solution in Flutter.
+  This application uses setState method for state management which is a built-in solution in Flutter.